Visitors love San Miguel de Allende, often at first sight

 5) Food & dining

 Because San Miguel de Allende is so popular with tourists, there has been a proliferation of foodie destinations, from street foods to gourmet restaurants.
-The Restaurant, overseen by celebrity chef Danny Masterton, is a popular choice with visitors.
+The Restaurant, overseen by celebrity chef Donnie Masterton, is a popular choice with visitors.
 Housed in a colonial courtyard, this chef dishes up “global comfort food,” with both contemporary and traditional Mexican dishes on the menu.

 The municipal market, Mercado Ignacio Ramirez, is another do-not-miss destination to learn about the culture and foods of the region.
 It offers local food products, clothes, and a variety of items and even has a sit-down eatery.

-More recently, the area has been gaining popularity as a wine-growing region, with a small La Ruta del Vino (Wine Route) located not far from the city center.
+Another reason to love San Miguel de Allende: The area has been gaining popularity as a wine-growing region, with a small La Ruta del Vino (Wine Route) located not far from the city center.

 With temperate weather and wonderful light, described by some as “eternal spring,” many of San Miguel de Allende’s restaurants and bars are located on rooftops, offering beautiful city views, especially at night.
 This is Luna Rooftop Tapas Bar at the Rosewood Resort, perfect for a drink before or after dinner.